Type 1 diabetes does not discriminate.

-For many people with type 1 diabetes (T1D), the first signs of the condition are the physical symptoms they experience – increased urination, excessive thirst, weight loss.
+For many people with type 1 diabetes (T1D), the first signs of the condition are the physical symptoms they experience – being thirsty, losing weight, or needing to urinate more often.
 But behind these physical signs, chemical markers may have been present in the blood for months, or even years.
-These markers – known as islet autoantibodies – present […]
+These markers – known as […]

 Future Research Leaders: Meet Associate Professor Melinda Coughlan